 Significant speed increases

-PSE's continued work on state-of-the-art numerical solvers sees the full deployment of the DAEBDF solver – which can accelerate execution by a factor of 2 to 5 – across all activities, including dynamic simulation dynamic optimisation and parameter estimation.
+PSE's continued work on state-of-the-art numerical solvers sees the full deployment of the DAEBDF solver across all activities, including dynamic simulation, dynamic optimisation and parameter estimation.

 Large-scale optimisation applications and global system analyses require significant computing power. v5.0 brings parallel computation to selected calculations for the first time, via a new High-Performance Computing option.